DannyL404/FOCPPortfolio/assessment/feedback.md

 ## 0. Practicals and Exercises

 The practicals folder contains the work from each week that I have completed.
 In each folder there is a copy of the slides from the video, this is a PDF file that has been annotated on by myself with handwritten notes.
 There is also 2 Microsoft Word documents, the exercises and practicals documents.
 These have all been completed and uploaded.
-The associated Python files in these folders relate directly to the exercises and practicals documents.
+The associated Python files in these folders relate directly to the exercises and practical documents.

 ## 1. Task 1: Pizza Prices